Table of Contents

 As more teams move test execution into Kubernetes-based pipelines, a different kind of flakiness has emerged: workflow-level flakiness.

-This isn't about the test code failing.
-It's about the infrastructure interfering with your tests.
+This is not about the test code failing.
+It is about the infrastructure interfering with your tests.

 Common scenarios:

-Another variant could be a heterogeneous set of tests or when there is a complex hierarchy of tests orchestrated into a comprehensive end-to-end test suite.
-For example, an output of one test is an input for another - one test's flakiness causing ripple-effects across your entire testing suite.
+Another variant shows up with a heterogeneous set of tests, or when a complex hierarchy of tests is orchestrated into a comprehensive end-to-end test suite.
+For example, the output of one test is the input for another, and one test's flakiness causes ripple effects across your entire testing suite.

-These failures often look like flaky tests but they aren't because of the usual reasons; they're flaky because of how Kubernetes manages workloads, not because of how your tests are written.
+These failures often look like flaky tests but the cause is structural, not code-level.
+They are flaky because of how Kubernetes manages workloads, not because of how your tests are written.

 Kubernetes is a powerful platform for managing scalable, containerized workloads (including tests).